 How to Use This SAT Study Guide

 This guide contains the information we believe is most important for all students taking the SAT to know.
-It's ordered roughly in the sequence we recommend you read them.
+It's ordered roughly in the sequence we recommend reading the articles in.

 This guide also serves as a launching point for further reading.
 Many of these links will direct you to pages with more links, and you should explore the resources we link to that you find helpful.

-There's a lot to read here, and you probably can't do it in one sitting.
-If you find this helpful, bookmark this page or email it to yourself, and remind yourself to come back later.
+There's a lot to read here, and you probably won't be able to do it all in one sitting.
+If you find this guide helpful, bookmark this page or email it to yourself to remind yourself to come back to it later.

 You'll notice as you read further that we cover a lot more than just test content, which is where most students tend to focus too much of their time.
-We cover test strategy, mental mindset, behavior and motivation, and planning in the context of college admissions.
+Rather, we also cover test strategy, mindset, behavior and motivation, and planning in the context of college admissions.

 If you're serious about improving your SAT score, you need a lot of information.
-It's not just about SAT test content - you also need to master test strategy so that you can apply your foundational knowledge to the specific format of the SAT.
+It's not just about SAT test content — you also need to master test strategy so that you can apply your foundational knowledge to the specific format of the SAT.
 You need to have the right mindset as you approach the test and understand the perspective of the College Board, the SAT's creator.
-You need to stay motivated to push through the dark days when you don't feel like doing SAT prep.
-You also need to consider what your college goals are, have the SAT score target that's right for you, and plan the logistics of taking the SAT.
+You need to stay motivated to be able to push through the dark days when you don't feel like doing SAT prep.
+You also need to consider what your college goals are, find an SAT score target that's right for you, and plan the logistics of taking the SAT.

-So I encourage you to read guides about subjects you feel like you already know.
+I encourage you to even read the guides about subjects you feel like you already know.
 In the worst case, you'll just spend 10 minutes refreshing important concepts.
 In the best case, you'll learn a new aspect of SAT prep that can have a big impact on how you study.

 Intro to the SAT

 If you're a beginner in SAT prep, it's important to understand the format of the SAT, what's tested, and how it works.
-This section will give you a strong foundation to launch into understanding the test more deeply.
+This section will give you a strong foundation to help you understand the test more deeply.

-Next, learn what's tested on each of the 3 sections on the SAT - Reading, Math, and Writing.
-Each of these guides covers the format of the section, the types of questions asked, and the skills you need to know to do well.
+Next, learn what's tested on each of the three sections on the SAT: Reading, Math, and Writing and Language.
+Each of these guides covers the format of the section, question types, and the skills you'll need to have to do well.

-You know that your SAT score is what's most important from taking the SAT.
-But how is it graded to arrive at your final score out of 2400?
+You know that your SAT score will likely be an important part of college admissions.
+But how is the test graded to arrive at a final score out of 1600?
 What happens when you skip or miss questions?
-How is each section scored out of 800.
-Learn in this guide.
+How is each section scored out of 800?
+Learn here in this guide.

-It's good for you to get a sense of what SAT scores are considered good on a nation-wide scale.
-These guides show you the average SAT score in the nation and for each state, and your national percentile for your score.
+It's good for you to get a sense of what SAT scores are considered good on a nationwide scale.
+These guides tell you the average SAT score overall and for each state, and your national percentile for your score.

 This is a common question.
-If you're trying to decide between focusing on the SAT or the ACT, it's important for you to understand exactly what the differences are and how to decide what to study.
-Here's a clear breakdown of each test with a strategy on how to figure out which test you're better at.
+If you're trying to decide between focusing on the SAT or the ACT, it's important to understand exactly what the differences are and how to decide which test to take.
+Here's a clear breakdown of each test with strategies for figuring out the right test for you.